imse440/imse440.github.io/docs/source/project.rst

         - **Recompile** often in Overleaf, so that if an error occurs, it's easier to track it down.

     .. note::
-        We expect *all* team members to use Overleaf as a collaberative tool (think of a Google Docs) when drafting the proposal (and the poster in the next section).
+        We expect *all* team members to use Overleaf as a collaborative tool (think of a Google Docs) when drafting the proposal (and the poster in the next section).

 - The proposal should be no more than two pages (not including the cover page or the references).
 It should include the following